andrew-brad-cmg/hot-chocolate-fusion-multiple-gateway-bug/README.md

 - Clone and build this repo.
 Open a terminal from the root: `dotnet build`
 - Run a `dotnet tool restore`
-- Export Accounts subgraph and compose it into `gateway1.fgp`:
+- Pack Accounts subgraph and compose it into `gateway1.fgp`:

 ```
 dotnet fusion subgraph pack -w ./Subgraphs/Accounts/src;